How Will the World Feed Itself in 2050?

 Population growth and change

-The FAO acknowledges three primary drivers for increasing food demand: population growth, rising incomes, and increasing urbanization.
-To meet this demand, food production must increase by 70 percent, annual cereal production will need to rise from 2.1 to 3 billion tons, and annual meat production will need to rise by over 200 million tons.
+Population growth is a primary reason why we’ll need more of a food supply down the road.
+To feed everyone, the FAO predicts that food production must increase by 70 percent, annual cereal production will need to rise from 2.1 to 3 billion tons, and annual meat production will need to rise by over 200 million tons.
 Can this be achieved?